musa-509-spring-2023/philly-mass-appraisals-1/README.md

 ## Workflows

 For extracting, loading, transforming, and predicting on data, there is a single workflow named `data-pipeline`.
 This workflow is triggered by a Cloud Scheduler job that runs once per week.

+## Service Accounts

+In each project, a service account named `data-pipeline-user` was created to provide necessary access to different GCP services.
+The following roles are assigned to the service account:

+- `Storage Object Admin`
+- `BigQuery Job User`
+- `Cloud Functions Invoker`
+- `Cloud Run Invoker`
+- `Workflows Invoker`